jhuff-genomics/llm-project-research-assistant/README.md

 $ uv run modal deploy potus_speech_qanda.py
 ```

-To query the deployed web endpoint (replace below with the `modal` workspace name for the deployed url or set an environmental variable for `MODAL_WORKSPACE`):
+To query the deployed web endpoint (replace below with the `modal` workspace name for the deployed url or set an environmental variable, e.g.,  using `MODAL_WORKSPACE={modal workspace name}`):
 ```
 $ curl --get \
-  --data-urlencode "query=What did the president say about Justice Breyer" \
+  --data-urlencode "query=When were cats domesticated?" \
   https://${MODAL_WORKSPACE}--example-potus-speech-qanda-web.modal.run
 ```